saltstack/salt/doc/ref/configuration/minion.rst

 The minion can include configuration from other files.
 To enable this, pass a list of paths to this option.
-The paths can be either relative or absolute; if relative, they are considered to be relative to the directory the main minion configuration file lives in .
+The paths can be either relative or absolute; if relative, they are considered to be relative to the directory the main minion configuration file lives in.
 Paths can make use of shell-style globbing.
 If no files are matched by a path passed to this option then the minion will log a warning message.